sagarmittal1/CP-Practice/README.md

 **GOAL**
 - To be consistent daily and solved at least 1 problem on DSA.
-- To start participating on various contests by 1 January.

 You get this boii..
 Let start and remember one thing :blush: :smiley: